-I am pleased to report the results of the Group for the year ended 31 December 2022.
+I report the results of the Group for the year ended 31 December 2023.

-The Company formerly to engaged in TCM healthcare and skincare products in the past years.
-The incidence of Covid forced a change in focus and therefore, during 2022, the nature of the Company's operations and its principal activities have changed to acting as the holding company of a group engaged in (i) design and production that integrates shape changing technology ("CRUSH") into a catalogue of products that is designed and invented by the artist and co-founder of CRUSHMETRIC Limited, Noah Deledda.
+CRUSHMETRIC Group Limited, acts as the holding company of a group engaged in (i) design and production that integrates shape changing technology ("CRUSH") into a catalogue of products that is designed and invented by the artist and co-founder of CRUSHMETRIC Limited, Noah Deledda.
 This technology is built on his own series of dented aluminum can sculptures and (ii) the sale and distribution of the CRUSHMETRIC products through online and offline channels worldwide.